Skip to main content

 PDF version

-This document describes the University of Houston-Downtown's (UHD) commitment to promote the successful development of Historically Underutilized Businesses (HUBs).
-The programs, policies, and procedures establish guidelines for the use of historically underutilized businesses where applicable in procurement activities at the university, in accordance with Government Code Chapter 2161 and System Administrative Memorandum 03.B.02, Contracting with Historically Underutilized Businesses (HUBs)
+1.1 This document describes the University of Houston-Downtown's (UHD) commitment to promote the successful development of Historically Underutilized Businesses (HUBs).
+The programs, policies, and procedures establish guidelines for the use of HUBs where applicable in procurement activities at the University, in accordance with Texas Government Code Chapter 2161 and System Administrative Memorandum 03.B.02, Contracting with Historically Underutilized Businesses (HUBs).

 3.2 In efforts to promote the successful development of HUBs the University pledges to:

-3.2.2 Encourage competition by expanding the number of vendors providing goods and services to the university, with the ultimate goal of improving quality and economy of goods and services purchased by the university.
+3.2.2.
+Encourage competition by expanding the number of vendors providing goods and services to the University, with the goal of improving quality and economy of goods and services purchased by the University.

-4.1 In order to comply with State and System's mandates for historically underutilized businesses, UHD employees must adhere to the procedures outlined below.
+4.1 In order to comply with State and System's mandates for HUBs, UHD employees must adhere to the procedures outlined below.

 4.1.1.
-For purchases of goods and/or services totaling over $5,000, departments must utilize a purchase requisition.
-Upon receipt of the purchase requisition, the UHD Purchasing Department shall follow the steps outlined below:
+For purchases of goods and/or services equal to or greater than $10,000 on federal funds, and equal to or greater than $15,000 on all other fund types, departments must utilize a purchase requisition.
+Upon receipt of the purchase requisition, the UHD Purchasing Department shall follow the steps outlined:

-A. Requisitions of $5,000.01 to $24,999.99 and not subject to bidding exemption (i.e., sole source, emergency, etc.) require a minimum of three informal bids, by telephone or written, including two from a certified HUB vendor.
+4.1.1.A Requisitions equal to or greater than $10,000 on federal funds, and equal to or greater than $15,000 on all other fund types and not subject to bidding exemption (i.e., sole source, emergency, etc.) require a minimum of three informal bids, including two from a certified HUB vendor.

-4.1.2 For purchases of goods and/or services under $5,000, departments should make every effort to utilize HUBs.
+4.1.2.
+For purchases of goods and/or services less than or equal to $10,000 on federal funds, and less than or equal to $15,000 on all other fund types, departments should make every effort to utilize HUBs.
 The Purchasing department may be contacted for assistance in identifying potential HUB vendors.

-4.3 The University Purchasing Department utilized the HUB directory provided by the Texas Comptroller’s Office on-line in selecting potential suppliers and subcontractors for commodities, services, and construction contracts.
+4.3 The University Purchasing Department utilizes the HUB directory provided by the Texas Comptroller's Office when selecting potential suppliers and subcontractors for commodities, services, and construction contracts.

 4.4 All contractors will be required to comply with Title 34, Part 1, Chapter 20, Subchapter D, Division 1, Rule 20.281 of the Texas Administrative Code, regarding subcontracting and HUB good faith effort requirements.

-Responsible Party (Reviewer): Executive Director, Budget, Procurement and Contracts
+Responsible Party (Reviewer): Executive Director, University Business Services & HUB Coordinator

-Review: Every three years on or before August 1st .
+Review Period: Every three years on or before August 1, and as necessary

 Issue #1: 09/30/94